-I'll describe four ways you implement roadmap voting using simple tools that are either free or cheap:
+I'll describe four ways you can implement roadmap voting using simple tools that are either free or cheap:

 Trello is a popular collaboration tool that organizes your projects into boards.
 For basic use, it is free for unlimited users.
 Paid versions cost from $10/user/month.